LuKks/graceful-http/README.md

 ```

 ## Long request (more than 60s)
-In case you have a really long request, like long-polling:\
-You can check in real-time if the server is closing,\
+Use `graceful.check(res)` to know if the server is closing,\
 this way you can send the response early.
+Useful for long-polling.

 ```javascript
 app.get('/long-polling', async function (req, res) {